What Goes Down...

 A three-bet on the flop (1.5BB), 3BB on the Turn, and 4BB on the River got me 8.5BB out of his stack.
 If I had capped it on the flop (2 BB), then I most likely would have had to lead out and just been called on the last two streets for a total of 4BB.
 If I played it where I called the flop (1.5BB) then capped the Turn (4BB), I would have only gotten 1 more out of him on the River for a total of 6.5BB.
 So yeah, I took the best course of action I think I could have.
 And then there was the gravy from the other callers who got stuck in the middle. :)

 Wow, I have one good night and I turn into a babbling fool.
-Seriously though, it felt nice to be able to get a hand, and then be able to take what I've learned, what I've read about, what I've thought about in traffic, what I have wet dreams about, and put it to good use at the table.
+Seriously though, it felt nice to be able to get a hand, and then be able to take what I've learned, what I've read about, what I've thought about in traffic,

 The second major hand was a no-brainer.
 I call a pre-flop raise with AK.
 Flop is AKJ, with the A and J being hearts.
 Too many players in and too many ways to be beat, so I avoided the Fancy Play Syndrome and just called the bet or two that was put out on each street.
 Turn is a blank, and the River is the King of Hearts.
 Everyone ooooohs at the possibility of the Royal Flush and the $2500 Monte Carlo, but no one has it.
 Someone did flop a Straight though, another caught their Flush on the River.
 Inital pre-flop raiser has KJ.
 Nice hands, but I take the pot.